opensearch-project/documentation-website/_benchmark/reference/commands/run.md

 ## Options

-Use the following options to customize the `execute-test` command for your use case.
+Use the following options to customize the `run` command for your use case.
 Options in this section are categorized by their use case.

 ## General settings

-The following options shape how each test runs and how results appear:
+The following options customize each run and affects how run results appear:

 - `--test-mode`: Runs the given workload in test mode, which is useful when checking a workload for errors.
 - `--user-tag`: Defines user-specific key-value pairs to be used in metric record as meta information, for example, `intention:baseline-ticket-12345`.